 Phonics and Reading

-Little Wandle Letters and Sounds Revised is our new phonics programme used in school.
+Little Wandle Letters and Sounds Revised is our phonics programme used in school.
 Please see below for a link to the Little Wandle website with more information about the programme and the resources used with the children.

 https://www.littlewandlelettersandsounds.org.uk/resources/for-parents/